tokunbo-ai/frontend-interview-task/README.md

 # TAKE HOME TASK

-Imagine we have an image detection service, that takes an image and detects if it contains a car.
+Assume that we have an image detection service API, that takes an image of a car and returns the information about the car.
-The response format is like so:
+An example response from the API is shown below:
 ```json
 {
     "car": {